 Shein has the right idea with their Facebook ad:

-They created this ad specifically for women (hence the women’s swimsuits and the “for women” in the description) and purposely targeted them on Facebook for the most engagement and click-throughs.
+They created this ad specifically for women (hence the women’s swimsuits and the “for women” in the description).
+They purposely targeted them on Facebook for the most engagement and click-throughs.

 Be careful not to assume gender stereotypes, such as considering pink a feminine color and blue a masculine color.
 Advertising with gender stereotypes like this could easily make your brand look sexist and cause you to miss out on or anger your target audience.